 Between 10:00 on Wednesday 15 January and 10:00 on Thursday 16 January, enter the discount code FLASH20 into the discount code box when you’re checking out and the discount will be applied to the tickets you’ve selected.

 Culture Flash Sale recommendations/

-The 11th edition of the Culture Flash Sale is the biggest yet, spanning the Bath and Bristol region.
-Co-ordinated by the Bristol Arts Marketing Network in co-operation with Arts Marketing Bath, Bristol and Bath Cultural Destinations Project, Visit Bristol and Visit Bath.
+The 12th edition of the sale sees 35 organisations across the two cities taking part, co-ordinated by the Bristol Arts Marketing Network in co-operation with Arts Marketing Bath, Bristol and Bath Cultural Destinations Project, Visit Bristol and Visit Bath.